Recruitment Marketing Public

 Traffic channel filters

-When filtering to generate your report, you can filter by the Traffic channel.
+When generating your report for Top Sources, you can filter by the Traffic channel.
 The options to select from are:

 - All Channels: Will list the information from the sections below, along with stats for direct traffic and other websites too.